 I even made some teeny needle felted eggs to fit in a plastic candy carton my kids had left over from their treats last year.

 - 36- or 38-gauge felting needle(s)

 - foam pad

-- wool roving in pretty Easter colors
+- Wool batting or roving in pretty Easter colors

+Grab small wisps of colored roving and poke the wool with your needle to get your desired effect.
 Go crazy … think stripes, or waves, or polka dots, or letters!

 you may Also enjoy …

 - Pumpkin Needle Felting Project